princvenu/MortalityRatePrediction/README.md

 # Prediction of Mortality Rate of Heart Failure Patients
-Aim of the prohect is to identifiy most critical clinical features contributing to mortality of Heart Failure Inpatinets
+Aim of the project is to identifiy most critical clinical vitals contributing to mortality of Heart Failure Inpatinets